UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 #### Add a new user

-`thomas-add user` or allows you to add a new user, with their initial project and point of contact.
+`thomas-add user` allows you to add a new user, with their initial project and point of contact.
 This does not create their account, but does email us with everything we need in order to create it.
 If you run this, you do not need to email us separately.
 The